-Potato Sterz or in German "Kartoffel Sterz" is a dish that comes originally from Austria, and is very popular in Bavaria, especially in lower Bavaria.
-It is a simple dish that used to be the typical dish of the poor, and it can be made with different ingredients.
+Potato Sterz or in German “Kartoffel Sterz” is a dish that comes originally from Austria, and is very popular in Bavaria, especially in lower Bavaria.
+It is a simple dish that can be made with different ingredients.
 Instead of potatoes you can use semolina, rye flour, buckwheat flour or polenta.

-The recipe originates from the lumberjacks in Kaernten or the Steiermark in Austria.
-Back then the lumberjacks, when they used to work in the woods for months, they only could take flour and lard as supplies.
-So the dish Potato Sterz was created.
+The recipe originates from the Austrian lumberjacks in Kärnten or the Steiermark.
+Historically spoken, in the time when lumberjacks used to work in the woods for several months, they only could take flour and lard as supplies.
+Hence the dish Potato Sterz was created.
 Happy Cooking!

 1 tsp salt